mohitraipr/test_kotty_track/README.md

 );
 ```

-Uploading a sheet increases the employee's salary by `nights * (salary / days_in_month)` for the month matching the employee's most recent attendance upload.
-Each row must specify a `month` value that matches the latest attendance month recorded for that employee.
-Duplicate uploads for the same employee and month are ignored.
+Uploading a sheet increases the employee's salary by `nights * (salary / days_in_month)` for whichever month is provided, as long as the employee already has attendance recorded for that month.

-Uploading a sheet increases the employee's salary by `nights * (salary / days_in_month)` for the current month.
 Duplicate uploads for the same employee and month are ignored.

 Operators can download an Excel template for this upload via the `/salary/night-template` route.
 The file includes the following columns: